 - Name of the workplace, address, postal code, city and country where most of the work will be carried out.

-Higher education institutions and research institutes may charge a markup for indirect costs (overhead) according to the applicable full-cost pricing method.
+- Indirect costs (overhead): Higher education institutions and research institutes may charge a markup for indirect costs according to the applicable full-cost pricing method.
 Other project parties may charge a markup for indirect costs of up to 30 percent of their eligible staff expenses.

 There are four types of funding an applicant can specify in the application:

-If the project contributes its own funding, this is calculated automatically and displayed in the field for self-finance.
-However, self-finance is optional in the communication call.
+- Self-finance: If the project contributes its own funding, this is calculated automatically and displayed in the field for self-finance.
+However, self-funding is optional in the communication call.

 Specify the average hourly rate for budgeted staff expenses.
 Staff expenses refer to salaries including social security contributions and other mandatory charges associated with salaries.

-Justification for budget (max.
-2,000 characters including spaces)
+Justification of the budget (max.
+2,000 characters, including spaces)

 In your own words, explain the budget.
 State how the grant amount you are applying for will be distributed each year, as well as the total amount per organisation if several organisations are applying.

-Fill in only if relevant for completing the project.
+Fill in only when relevant for the implementation of the project.
 If such ethical considerations are relevant, you must describe them and explain how they will be managed.
 Examples include research that uses personal data, or experiments on humans or animals.

-Formas uses project classifications only in internal analyses and supporting documentation on an overall level.
-The classifications are made when the applicant states the subject area, SCB codes and at least one sustainable development goal the project can contribute to.
+Formas uses project classifications in internal analyses and supporting documentation on an overall level.
+The classifications are made when the applicant states the subject area, research topic (SCB codes) and at least one sustainable development goal the project can contribute to.